Loway/OpenQueueMetricsAddOns/ansible-fusionpbx/README.md

 These are credentials to FusionPBX's own database.
 If unsure, you can use `uniloader test postgres --ps-uri 127.0.0.1/fusionpbx?sslmode=disable --ps-login fusionpbx --ps-pwd s0mepassw0rd` to check them.

+    outbound_include_caller: ""
+    outbound_exclude_caller: ""
+    outbound_include_callee: "^9.+"
+    outbound_exclude_callee: ""

+The rules (regexps) to include outbound calls (with automated tracking).
+In the example above, we include all calls where the destination number starts with a 9.

     autoconfiguration: True
     autoconfigure_always: False
     autoconfigure_agent_pwd: "v3rys3cret"
     default_domain: "company.my"

 Above, you set up autoconfiguration.
 If you set `autoconfiguration` to False, it won't be performed.
-If you set `autoconfigure_always` it will be repeated on each run, while usually it will be done just once.
+If you set `autoconfigure_always` it will be repeated on each run, while usually it will be done just once, or when a clietnt's parameters change.
 You can set up a default password for your agents, so they can log in into QM; and you must define the domain name used by your FusionPBX instance.
 When a client is autoconfigured, a flag file to avoid further configurations is created, so you can see when it happened last.

 Now edit the section `clients` - the key is the name of the customer's subdomain (e.g. in this example, key `client1` would be the subdomain `client1.company.my`) so that it contains all of your QM Live instances.
 You can add/remove clients as needed.